Enigma2k8/ini_generator/README.md

-Add files in the same folder to be parsed.
-Add globals.
-Execute.
+Place it in same folder as other python scripts that you wish to import classes functions and globals to an auto generated __ini__.py and run.